Upon turning 16, most kids are looking forward to things like getting their driver’s licence or maybe a new phone, perhaps even throwing a big party.

 I held my head high and ignored it all, and by time I was 16 I had done a good enough job of convincing myself that I was stronger than society’s unreachable standards of beauty that I said no thank you to the nose job.

-This week, I read an article about a teenager who underwent extensive plastic surgery to ward off the bullies that had been victimizing her, making her life hell.
-The work was done and paid for by a charitable foundation that corrects facial deformities in children.
-I was dismayed.
+There have been cases where teenagers undergoing extensive plastic surgery to ward off the bullies that had been victimizing them, making their life hell.
+The work in this case was done and paid for by a charitable foundation that corrects facial deformities in children.
+At this I am dismayed.

 Do we now deal with bullies by accepting the blame for their cruelty?
 Are we just supposed do our best to erase their sustenance?